-Self isolation: For planned endoscopy/colonoscopy procedures you will be asked to self-isolate at home for seven days before admission.
-If you are unable to self-isolate for seven days your procedure is likely to be cancelled.
+Self isolation: For planned endoscopy/colonoscopy procedures you will be asked to self-isolate at home for 72 hours before admission.
+If you are unable to self-isolate, your procedure is likely to be cancelled.

 You will be asked to attend the drive through swab hub at the Keep Moat stadium in Doncaster (DN4 5JW) to have a Covid-19 swab test before your admission and unless it is extremely urgent, your treatment will only proceed if the test is negative.
 This will be 72 hours before your procedure and you will be asked to attend between 08:30 and 11:00 am Monday to Friday, you will also have any blood tests required at that time and you will be given any bowel preparation required for a colonoscopy procedure.

 We recognise that self-isolating may be difficult for some patients and if you need some help while you are self-isolating, NHS Volunteers Responders can help you with daily tasks such as collecting your shopping or prescriptions or call you for a friendly chat.
 Please call 0808 196 3646 any time between 8am-8pm or visit www.nhsvolunteerresponders.org.uk.
 There are also a number of local organisations who can help including:

 - Doncaster Community Hub: This is a free service organised by St Ledger homes Doncaster, a small charge may be made for food parcels – to contact the service, call 01302 430300.

 - Doncaster Community Development: This service offers help to the vulnerable and elderly for the following postcodes: DN1, DN2, DN3, DN4 – to contact the service, call 07493457936.

 - Age UK: During this Coronavirus outbreak Age UK will continue to support Doncaster’s older people in their hour of need.
 Please call us on 01302 812345.
 Alternatively, you can contact us via email email@example.com